pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 module.exports = { getAllBookmarks };
 ```

-> **Note**: We are returning an object with `module.exports` because we will return more than one function.
+> **Note**: We are returning an object with `module.exports` because we will be returning more than one function.
 Therefore, we will store it in an object.

 Next, we want to set up a `try/catch` block so that if we have a problem, we can (likely) get a more informative error.